Derrick Dockery: Buffalo Bills

-Second stint with Redskins
+Washington Redskins (second stint)

-On March 1, 2009, Dockery re-signed with the Washington Redskins to a 5-year, $26.5 million contract.
+On March 1, 2009, Dockery re-signed with the Redskins to a 5-year, $26.5 million contract.
 He started 16 games at left guard, replacing free agent Pete Kendall.
-In 2010, he had a streak of 116 straight games played ended, when he was declared inactive in Week 5, after struggling playing in new head coach Mike Shanahan zone blocking scheme.
+In 2010, he had a streak of 116 straight games played ended, when he was declared inactive in Week 5, after struggling playing in new head coach Mike Shanahan's zone blocking scheme.
 He injured his left knee against the Tennessee Titans.
 He was released on March 1, 2011.

 Dallas Cowboys

 On September 4, 2011, Dockery was signed by the Dallas Cowboys.
 He started in the second game against the San Francisco 49ers in place of an injured Bill Nagy, but suffered a sprained medial collateral ligament and a tibial plateau fracture.
 He recovered in week 8 to replace an injured Montrae Holland as a backup guard for the rest of the season.
 On August 3, 2012, he was signed to be the backup guard to Mackenzy Bernadeau.
 He wasn't re-signed after the season.

 Dockery finished his career after appearing in 141 games with 115 starts.
 He started his first career game in week four of the 2003 season, and went on to start 109 straight contests until 2010.
 He also had a stretch of 116 consecutive games.